juano2310/CarND-Advanced-Lane-Lines-Juan/README.md

 ### 8 - Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position

-For this I used text(), from the matplotlib librery, to write the lane boundaries and numerical estimation of lane curvature and vehicle position on top of the image.
+For this I used text(), from the matplotlib librery, to write the numerical estimation of lane curvature and vehicle position on top of the image.

 ![alt text][image8]